radiasoft/sirepo/README.md

 # sirepo

-# THIS IS PRE-ALPHA SOFTWARE
+# THIS IS ALPHA SOFTWARE

 Sirepo is a scientific application framework, currently for particle accelator codes.
 The codes run inside a Python web server.